AgentSquare: Automatic LLM Agent Search in Modular Design Space: Experiments

 \subsection{Ablation Study of AgentSquare}

 \textbf{Effectiveness of module evolution and recombination.} There are two key operations in the searching framework of AgentSquare: module evolution which creates new modules and module recombination which strategically recombines existing ones.
-To verify the effectiveness of each design, we tested three variants of AgentSquare: the full model, a version without module evolution, and a version without module recombination.
+To verify the effectiveness of each design, we tested three variants: the full model, a version without module evolution, and a version without module recombination.
 The results based on GPT-4o and GPT-3.5 are presented in Table~\ref{tab:ab2} and Table~\ref{tab:ab1}, respectively.
 It can be seen that dropping each design results in a noticeable performance decline and the module recombination has a larger impact.
 Module recombination significantly expands the search space, reducing the risk of falling into a local optima.
 Meanwhile, module evolution facilitates the discovery of more advanced modules tailored to specific tasks.
 These two operations collaborate well ensuring the effectiveness of the search process in AgentSquare.

 \textbf{Effectiveness of performance predictor.} In this part, we verify the effectiveness of this design empirically.
 Figure~\ref{pp} illustrates the predicted performance of given agents versus their actual tested performance based on both GPT-3.5 and GPT-4o on all six tasks.
-It can be found that the predicted performance closely aligns with the actual performance, demonstrating the effectiveness of the introduced performance predictor.
+The tested agents were generated through random sampling by randomly combining existing modules.
+It can be found that the predicted performance closely aligns with the actual performance, demonstrating the effectiveness of the performance predictor.
 For instance, the evaluation cost of the predictor is only about 0.025\% of the cost of a full evaluation based on GPT-4o in ALFWorld, demonstrating its remarkable cost-efficiency.
+We provide more experiment results of predicting the performance of the dynamically searched agents in Figure~\ref{pp-search} of the Appendix.